wp-plugins/bluet-keywords-tooltip-generator/readme.txt

 1. Importing keywords from other plugins you have used

 == Changelog ==

+= 2.1.3 =
+* Translation to Dutch thanks to Kees Hessels

+= 2.1.2 =
+* keywords optimisations on the Edit post page

 = 2.1.1 =
 * CSS optimisation and font size field in the style admin page